alburycatalina/Fracy_TMT_DifferentialExpression/README.md

 ## 3. Making Sense of It All

-If done correctly, this is what the final data should look like.
+If done correctly, this is what one of the final data frames should look like.
 In the comparisons we've made, proteins with a positive `logFC` corresponds to an enriched protein compared to the control.

 | accession  | Description                                                                                                 | logFC      | logCPM     | F          | PValue     | FDR        |
 | ---------- | ----------------------------------------------------------------------------------------------------------- | ---------- | ---------- | ---------- | ---------- | ---------- |
 | OEU11144.1 | 5-methyltetrahydropteroyltriglutamate--homocysteine methyltransferase \[Fragilariopsis cylindrus CCMP1102\] | 5.27942766 | 11.133677  | 84.0634102 | 3.85E-06   | 0.00522224 |